 Since an umbilical hernia occurs exactly in this location, it sometimes triggers acid reflux.
 This can be very uncomfortable for the patient.

 The following are also recommended in cases of pain:

 – a decoction prepared from smartweed, lady’s mantle and walnut to soothe pain.
 Apply on the painful area, cover with a bandage: the patient won’t suffer anymore.

 The dosage for this is to drink 1 cup, three times a day.
 You’ll be amazed by the result!

 - Treatments should take effect within a week for newborns and twice as long for adults, according to traditional Chinese medicine.

 Good to know about umbilical hernias

-There is a “folkloric remedy” called “contention technique” that uses bands of cloth with a coin inserted to cover the umbilical hernia.
+There is a folkloric remedy called “contention technique”.
+It uses bands of cloth with a coin wedged in to cover the umbilical hernia.
 This reduces the volume but doesn’t cause it to disappear entirely.

 Although this is often prescribed for children, it won’t have any effect on adults, so no point trying.